-These options were issued under our 2015 Plan, with exercise prices equal to the fair market value of our common stock on the date of grant, as determined by the board of directors, and subject to our standard vesting schedule described above.
-For more information about the 2015 Plan, please see the section titled "-Incentive Plans" below.
+These options were issued under our 2015 Stock Incentive Plan, which we refer to as the 2015 Plan, with exercise prices equal to the fair market value of our common stock on the date of grant, as determined by the board of directors, and subject to our standard vesting schedule described above.

-In connection with this offering, we intend to adopt the 2018 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees and consultants (including our named executive officers) of our company and certain of its affiliates and to enable our company and certain of its affiliates to obtain and retain services of these individuals, which we believe is essential to our long-term success.
-Following the effective date of the 2018 Plan, we will not make any further grants under our 2015 Plan.
+In connection with this offering, we intend to adopt a 2018 Incentive Award Plan, referred to below as the 2018 Plan, to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our company and to enable our company to obtain and retain services of these individuals, which we believe is essential to our long-term success.
+Following the effective date of the 2018

+Plan, we will not make any further grants under our 2015 Plan.
 However, the 2015 Plan will continue to govern the terms and conditions of the outstanding awards granted under it.
 For additional information about the 2018 Plan, please see the section titled "Incentive Plans" below.